Minerva: A File-Based Ransomware Detector: Threat Model

 \section{Threat Model}

-We position ourselves in a threat model similar to those considered by prior work in the domain~\cite{continella_shieldfs:_2016,mehnaz_rwguard,kirda_redemption,10017139}: the adversary is a ransomware that has infected a target machine with the goal of encrypting users files and ask for a ransom to recover the data.
-Specifically, we consider different types of ransomware attacks according to their capabilities and behaviors: \begin{itemize} \item \textbf{Traditional Ransomware Attack,} corresponding to the typical ransomware families found in the wild. \item \textbf{Evasive Ransomware Attack,} corresponding to complex ransomware that attempts to mimic the behavior of benign processes, such as Cerberus~\cite{naked_sun_acns}. \item \textbf{Adaptive Ransomware Attack,} corresponding to a sophisticated evasive attack aimed at lowering the expression of \name's file-based features in an attempt to evade detection. \end{itemize}
+We position ourselves in a threat model similar to those considered by prior work in the domain~\cite{continella_shieldfs:_2016,mehnaz_rwguard,kirda_redemption,10017139}: the adversary is a ransomware that has infected a target machine with the goal of encrypting users files and demanding a ransom to recover the data.
+We consider different types of ransomware, categorized into three groups according to their capabilities and behaviors: \begin{itemize} \item \textbf{Traditional Ransomware,} corresponding to the typical ransomware families found in the wild. \item \textbf{Evasive Multiprocess Ransomware,} corresponding to complex ransomware that mimics the behavior of benign processes to avoid detection~\cite{naked_sun_acns,zhou2023limits}. \item \textbf{Adaptive Ransomware,} corresponding to a sophisticated ransomware engineered specifically to evade \name's file-based detection through manipulation of features utilized by \name for detection. \end{itemize}

-\textbf{Trusted Components.} In our threat model we assume \name's components to be trusted, meaning that the ransomware processes can not tamper with their functionality.
-In particular, it is assumed that the Disk Activity Monitor module, the File-Based Behavioral Detector module, and the File Recovery module can work correctly and independently of any ransomware infecting the system.
+\textbf{Trusted Components.} We assume \name's Disk Activity Monitor (DAM) and File-Based Behavioral Detector (FBD) components to be trusted, meaning that ransomware processes cannot tamper with their functionality.
+The DAM module is a driver running in kernel space, which is protected by the operating system.
+The FBD is a user-space component that communicates with the DAM through a protected, read-only communication port.
+The communication's security context is set up so that only the system group associated with the FBD can access it, and the FBD runs with elevated (administrator) privileges to prevent tampering by other processes.
+We do not consider kernel-space ransomware, as malware with kernel-level access can effectively bypass any system-level countermeasure.
 These assumptions are in line with prior work in the field~\cite{continella_shieldfs:_2016,mehnaz_rwguard,kirda_redemption,10017139}.
-The details of each module are described in Section~\ref{sec:architecture}.